PyLink/PyLink/README.md

 ### Clientbot

 Since v1.0, PyLink supports connecting to IRCds as a relay bot and forwarding users back, similar to Janus' Clientbot.
-This can be useful if the IRCd a network used isn't supported, or if you want to relay without fully linking to a network.
+This can be useful if the IRCd a network used isn't supported, or if you want to relay certain channels without fully linking with a network.

-For Relay to work properly with Clientbot, be sure to load the `relay_clientbot` plugin in conjunction with Relay.
+For Relay to work properly with Clientbot, be sure to load the `relay_clientbot` plugin in conjunction with `relay`.